sunpy/sunpy/docs/dev_guide/contents/pr_review_procedure.rst

 * All the continuous integration must pass unless there is a known issue.

 * At least two members (excluding the PR author) of the "sunpy-developers" group must have approved the PR.
-  One should, ideally, be a relevant subpackage maintainer.

 * All comments posted on the thread must be resolved.